This integration is certified by Stitch. For support, contact Stitch support.

 If you need help determining if a field is part of a top-level record, we recommend looking for examples of the JSON record in your app’s API documentation.
 We’re always happy to help if you still aren’t sure.

-Primary Keys & Replication Methods
+Primary Keys and Replication Methods

 Defining a Primary Key is optional, but the Incremental Replication Method Stitch uses to update your webhook integration’s data will depend on whether a Primary Key is provided or not.